Coochiemudlo Island Heritage Society

 We’re committed to identifying and preserving our cultural and environmental heritage.
 We collect local records and artifacts, run informative workshops and events that help build a knowledgeable and engaged community.

-Kate Barker — wordsmith, poet, and Coochiemudlo Island resident — wrote and delivered an inspired poem in response to the Opala event.
+Kate Barker — the island’s resident wordsmith and poet — wrote and delivered an inspired poem in response to the Opala event.

 Read Kate’s poem